 - finding it very hard to predict what people will say or do

 - requiring more time to process language and information

 - requiring more time to express herself fully

 add to this her need for certainty and these factors which can be confusing and somewhat unpredictable become extra sources of stress and anxiety for her.
 The more anxious she is, the more controlling of the interaction she’ll be.

 Given the fact that her brain perceives there to be a threat of danger when she’s not in control and when faced with uncertainty, this controlling behaviour is easy to understand.
-Attempting to take charge and control the interaction is her way of trying to feel safe when she has such little control of what other people do and the demands they place upon her (bearing in mind that saying no is a demand).
+Attempting to take charge and control the interaction is her way of trying to feel safe when she has such little control of what other people do and the demands they place upon her.
 It’s also her way of trying to ensure things happen in the way she imagines they will in order for them to meet her expectations and be perfect.

 It’s not easy for her to maintain friendships due to this and the interactions she has with others, including our extended family as well as a lot of her interactions with us at home are affected in this way, making them incredibly difficult for everyone involved, especially her.
 The anxiety she experiences also has a knock-on effect on her wellbeing.
 We aim to address this by ensuring social interactions become less anxiety inducing for her.